rocicorp/replicache/HACKING.md

 **Important:** Only do this when releasing a new version, otherwise we will release early docs that don't match current released code.
 To cherry-pick doc improvements see: "sprucing the docs", below.

+**Note:** It's likely that when you `git push origin docs` above, you'll get a conflict error.
+This is expected if there have been any cherry-picks onto this branch as would happen if somebody "spruced" (below).
+Check that all the new commits on this docs branch since the last release are present in `origin/main` (note that they won't have same hash - you have to check by commit description) and if they are, then you can force the push with `git push origin docs --force`.
+If there is a commit on this branch which is missing from `origin/main` then somebody edited directly on this branch and it should be investigated.

 # Sprucing the docs

 The live docs at doc.replicache.dev are served from the `docs` channel so that they reflect the stable API.